alperenbutun/deterministic-pushdown-automata-dpda-accepting-binary-strings-with-number-of-1-is-as-twice-as-0/README.md

 This DPDA problem is very fundamental in theoretical computer science.

-I'm sending the solution to Github along with "Visual DPDA Machine Design" and "Simulation of the Design"
+I'm sending the deterministic solution to Github along with "Visual DPDA Machine Design" and "Simulation of the Design"

 * DPDA Machine Design is the visual representation of the dpda design
 * Auto Testing.html is the simulation of the machine which the dpda design is implemented.